tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/Activities/02-Stu_Reading_CSVs/README.md

 # Reading Stock Data from a CSV File

-Now that you learned how easy it is to work with spreadsheet data in Pandas let's practice using some real financial data!
+Now that you learned how easy it is to work with spreadsheet data in Pandas, let's practice using some real financial data!
 In this activity, you will create a DataFrame from a CSV file and then explore its contents using the DataFrame's built-in functions.

 ## Instructions